 On average, homeowners across US, report spending about $20,000-24,000+ to install slate on a 1,600 sq.ft. roof.
 When you consider the entire system, labor and old roof removal costs, you are looking to spend at least $1,500-4,000 per square.

 Real slate is the most expensive building material, and there are a number of factors that contribute to this.

-The quality (grade), thickness, color, and the amount of material required, greatly impact final prices.
+The quality (grade), thickness, color, and the amount of stone required, greatly impact final prices.
 Larger jobs will cost less per square than smaller ones.
-The cost of the stone itself can range from $450-800 per square.
+The cost of slate itself can range from $450-800 per square.

 Installation charges also vary greatly, depending on the contractor, size and complexity of the job.
 You can expect to pay $650+ per square for a high quality installation.

 If your existing roof framework will require additional reinforcement to support the weight of slate, this may add anywhere from $1000-10,000+ to the total job cost.

 Remember that a roof has many critical components/materials, in addition to the stone itself!
 If you are already investing into such an expensive material, DON’T try to save on other parts of the system.